NEW LOOK

 Those who have tried to ‘break’ a substance addiction or a self-destructive habit may have noticed their habit is not just one habit.
 Let me explain.
 Thanks to joining a months long gradual cessation program provided by my provincial lung association, I can share my story as a Formerly Addicted Cigarette Smoker.

 The association provided a wealth of helpful information which I read and took to heart, so I was prepared as well as I could be for the process about to unfold.
 Participants were to keep track of each cigarette they either had, or craved but didn’t have, noting the time, severity of the craving and possible reasons for wanting it.
 This was a new concept for me, as I was not exactly the most observant person when it came to paying attention to myself.
 Sure enough though, I began to see that I wanted to smoke at certain specific and even predictable times... with a cup of coffee, after meals, when starting and finishing a phone call, when starting the car’s engine, etc. This was not just one, but many habits.
 I saw too that smoking had become part of my reward system; even in the midst of physically demanding tasks I would stop for a smoke because after all, I deserved a ‘reward’, when what I actually needed was to just rest for a few moments.
-This observation practice enabled me to start thinking of myself as a non-smoker, which is a vital component of the process of change - seeing ourselves in the new and improved way.
+This observation practice enabled me to start thinking of myself as a non-smoker, which is a vital component of the process of change - seeing ourselves in a new light.

 Last smoke